MoeDevelops/MoeDevelops/README.md

 ## About me

-I'm Moe, a developer from Germany
+I'm Moe, a software developer from Germany!

-## My projects

-I pretty much make everything I work on public

 ## My PC